 - 2 cups cooked split peas (see note)

 - 1 cup diced sweet onion (½ large)

 - 3 ⅓ cups diced sweet potato (2 medium)

 - Salt and pepper

-- Use an immersion blender to puree, or ladle the soup (in batches if needed) into a blender container.
+- Use an immersion blender or ladle the soup (in batches if needed) into a blender container.
 Blend on high 2-3 minutes, or until soup is pureed and smooth.

-- Divide pureed soup between serving bowls.
-Stir in cooked split peas, and top with chives, basil, and plain yogurt if desired.
-Store in the fridge for up to one week.
-Enjoy!
+- Stir in cooked split peas, and garnish with chives, basil, and plain yogurt if desired.